 During the day, the exterior will appear cream-colored, but at night, it will transform into a spectacle of itself by glowing amber from within.
 It’s cubic marble facade will disguise the theaters complex interiors featuring automated seating systems and walls.

-With three flexible theater spaces within the venue, PAC will host performances ranging from music to films and operas to dances.
+With three flexible theater spaces within the venue, PAC NYC will host performances ranging from music to films and operas to dances.
 Moreover, the massive venue will include other facilities including a cafe, lobby bar, terrace and a public stage.

 The design comes from architecture and design firm, REX, also responsible for the AT&T Performing Arts Center Dee & Charles Wyly Theatre in Dallas and the Vakko Fashion Center & Power Media Headquarters in Istanbul.